 Significance of Jet Streams

-- Jet streams influence the weather at ground level.
+- Jet streams of the world influence the weather conditions at ground level.
 All Planetary, Secondary and Local winds are influenced by Jet streams.
 As an example, Monsoon is

 influenced by different Jet streams.

 - Somali Low Level Jet Stream (Somalian coast to Kerala coast) is sometimes strong and often weak.
 If it is strong, the Monsoon will be very active.

 - Tropical Easterly Jet Streams strengthen the spread of Monsoonal winds over India.